-The verification of Northwest Tank Lines Inc. was conducted on April 18 & June 18/19, 2019, and included team visits to The Langley office, a nearby contracted vehicle maintenance and tank cleaning facility and a leased vehicle parking area.
-During the course of the verification, the team had the opportunity to interact with a broad range of company personnel and contractors.
+The verification of Northwest Tank Lines Inc. was conducted on April 22 & June 28/29, 2022, and included team visits to The Langley office, a nearby contracted vehicle maintenance facility and a leased vehicle parking area.
+During the course of the verification, the team had the opportunity to interact with a representative range of company personnel.
 Attachment 2 contains a list of those individuals interviewed and their affiliations.

-This is the fourth verification exercise completed for Northwest Tank Lines Inc. The last verification was completed on April 02 & May 12 - 14, 2015
+This is the fifth verification exercise completed for Northwest Tank Lines Inc. The last verification was completed on April 18 & June 18/19, 2019